How Academic Librarians Can Boost Your G.P.A.

 - Experience in topic development.

-An aptitude for understanding who produces information, what kinds of information are available, and the viability of a given research topic.
+They have an aptitude for understanding who produces information, what kinds of information are available, and the viability of a research topic.
 Help students efficiently broaden, narrow, and redirect their topics; identify alternative sources of information; and examine topics from the perspective of several disciplines.

 - Knowledge about reference sources and their effective use.

 Know the content of reference sources and databases in order to recommend those that are most useful.
 Know how to frame a question so search terms will yield results, an aptitude for generating synonyms and related terms, and the ability to quickly review search results to identify language that relates to students’ topics.

 Their experience comes from the scholarly work they do as faculty members and from having been students themselves pursuing advanced degrees.
 Share advice about such practical matters as techniques for taking notes and staying organized.
 Promotes the value of reading secondary literature first to become familiar with a subject.